 Campaigning

-No campaigning may take place before the start of the campaigning period as outlined on the Union Website.
+No campaigning may take place before the start of the campaigning period as outlined on the Union website.

 Candidates must not share Campaign Expenses.
-Campaign Expenses are defined as all campaign materials, including online advertisements, which have a market value above £0.00.
+Campaign Expenses are defined as all campaign materials, including online advertisements, which have a market value above £0.